 STEP 2.
 COMPLETE DOCUMENTS

 Complete and sign the Consent Orders application form and draft the Minutes of Consent.
-The Minutes of Consent contains the terms of your agreement.
+The Minutes of Consent document will contain the terms of your agreement.
+There is a blank template to use, however, the specific terms pursuant to your particular agreement must be set out in the Minutes of Consent using the correct Court language for Consent Orders.

-You can download the Consent Orders kit to draft your own Minutes of Consent or customise your Consent orders kit online now.
-You get all the documents you need to apply for Consent Orders, completed online in minutes.
+To make it easy, you can download our Consent Orders kit to draft your own Minutes of Consent or customise your Consent orders kit online now.
+Get all the documents you need to apply for Consent Orders, completed online in minutes.

 STEP 3.
 SUBMIT TO THE COURT